 Great content that ranks well in search will keep you from having to spend the farm on ads.
 The great thing about organic content is that it is constantly working for you.
 With ads, the minute you turn them off they are of no value.

-Tip #14: Visual Elements Will Make or Break the User Experience
+Tip #14: Visual Elements Are Key To User Experience

 Content is important, no doubt.
 But the pages of your website need to be visually appealing and easy to navigate.